 The ocean is one of the most expansive and diverse places on earth.
-It’s one of our most valuable natural resources and it’s where 230,000 marine species call home.
+It’s one of our most valuable natural resources and it’s where 230,000 marine species call home and is threatened by pollution.

-Unfortunately, despite its powerful expanses, the sea is not invincible – it’s being threatened by pollution from people on land, as well as by natural causes.
-As a result, marine life is dwindling at an alarming rate and many fish populations are being driven to the brink of extinction.
+Unfortunately, despite its powerful expanses, the sea is not invincible.
+As a result, many fish populations are being driven to the brink of extinction.

-Fact 1: Most of the commonly found litter in our oceans comes from everyday items that we throw away without much thought.
-Cigarettes butts, fishing gear, food and beverages containers, papers bags, and single-use plastic products like carrier bags, bottles, and disposable utensils are among some of the most common forms of pollution found in the oceans.
+Most of the commonly found litter in our oceans comes from everyday items that we throw away without much thought.
+Cigarettes butts, fishing gear, papers bags, and single-use plastic products like carrier bags, bottles, and disposable utensils are commonly found.

-Fact 2: Land-based sources of pollution – like agricultural runoff and untreated sewage (including plastic) – account for approximately 80% of the rubbish in our oceans, while the remaining 20% of marine pollution comes from ocean-based sources, such as the fishing, shipping, and cruise-ship industries.
+Land-based sources of pollution – like agricultural runoff and untreated sewage – account for approximately 80% of the rubbish in our oceans.
+Additionally, the remaining 20% of marine pollution comes from ocean-based sources, such as the fishing, shipping, and cruise-ship industries.

-Fact 5: A survey off the coast of Monterey Bay, California, USA showed that we may be only scratching the surface (literally!) when it comes to ocean pollution – as they discovered that there’s a lot more rubbish to be found in the deeper parts of Monterey Canyon.
+A survey off the coast of Monterey Bay, California, USA showed that we may be only scratching the surface (literally!) when it comes to ocean pollution.
+This follows a discovery that there’s more rubbish to be found in the deeper parts of Monterey Canyon.

-Fact 8: Since 70% of the earth is covered with water, many assume that all pollutants will eventually dilute and disappear.
-However, that couldn’t be further from the truth: in reality, pollutants and litters don’t just go away after they’re dumped into the oceans – in fact, their effects can be easily seen once they enter the food chain.
+Since 70% of the earth is covered with water, many assume that all pollutants will eventually dilute and disappear.
+However, that couldn’t be further from the truth.
+In reality, pollutants and litters don’t just go away after they’re dumped into the oceans – in fact, their effects can be easily seen once they enter the food chain.

-Fact 10: As of the end of 2017, there was a 1:2 ratio of plastic to plankton, and the amount of plastic in the oceans was estimated to be about 150 million tonnes, which is roughly a fifth of the weight of all fish combined.
-If left unattended, plastic may well outweigh fish by 2050 – if that’s not a terrifying thought, we don’t know what is!
+As of the end of 2017, there was a 1:2 ratio of plastic to plankton, and the amount of plastic in the oceans was estimated to be about 150 million tonnes, which is roughly a fifth of the weight of all fish combined.
+Surprisingly, plastic may well outweigh fish by 2050 – if that’s not a terrifying thought, we don’t know what is!

 Spread the Word